-The following are frequently asked questions about grain bond claims.
+The following are frequently asked questions about the indemnity fund.

-Anyone claiming to be damaged by a breach of a contract for the purchase or storage of grain by a licensed grain entity on Minnesota may file a written claim with the commissioner.
-All potential claimants have 180 days from the breach of their contract to file a claim.
+Any producer claiming to be damaged by a breach of a contract for the purchase or storage of grain in Minnesota may file a written claim with the commissioner.
 A breach of contract can be failure of payment within 48 hours of delivery for cash sales, a failure to redeliver grain within 48 hours of demand for redelivery, bounced checks issued for grain payment, etc.

 Claims can be sent via email, fax, or mail.